MLBRank 20-1: A Yankees prodigy takes his place among the best

 Did you know?

-Kris Bryant is the fourth player in MLB history to win Rookie of the Year and Most Valuable Player in consecutive seasons.
+Kris Bryant is the fourth player in MLB history to win Rookie of the Year and MVP in consecutive seasons.
 The others are Dustin Pedroia, Ryan Howard and Cal Ripken Jr. Bryant amassed 13.6 wins above replacement through his first two seasons, most among position players in MLB history. -- Simon

 Chris Sale